Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 We can use `oneflow.get_variable` to create or obtain an object.
 This object could used for submitting information with global job function.
 When calling the port of `OneFlow.CheckPoint`.
 This object also will be store automatically or recover from storage devices.

-Because of this character, the object create by `get_variable` always used in store model parameters.In fact, there are many high levels ports in OneFlow like `oneflow.layers.conv2d`.
+Because of these characters, the object create by `get_variable` always used in store model parameters.In fact, there are many high levels ports in OneFlow like `oneflow.layers.conv2d`.
 We use `get_variable` to create model parameters.

 ### Process of get_variable get/create object